Frank Nabarro: Military and academic career

 At the outbreak of World War II, Nabarro became involved in the aerial defence of London and joined the Army Operational Research Group, headed by then Brigadier B. F. J. Schonland.
 His work on the explosive effects of shells resulted in his being made an MBE.

 From 1945 to 1949, Nabarro was a research fellow at the University of Bristol and later became a lecturer in metallurgy at the University of Birmingham, for which the university awarded him a D.Sc. in 1953.
 In this year, he was invited to become professor of physics and head of the physics department at the University of the Witwatersrand in Johannesburg, South Africa, which needed to be improved and directed towards the physics of solids to co-operate more fruitfully with industry on the Witwatersrand.
 Nabarro built the physics department into one of the strongest in the country and moulded it into a leader in metallurgical research.
 His own research centred on "creep", or gradual metal failure under imposed stress, and crystal dislocations, which results in the deformation of metals.
 Within a few years he had built up solid state physics at Wits to considerable strength.
 Through careful appointments he ensured the diversification of the department into magnetic resonance spectroscopy, low-temperature physics, optical spectroscopy and theoretical physics.
 Later, with the hiring of Friedel Sellschop, the department branched into nuclear physics.

 Influenced by the work of Clarence Zener, he was the first to propose that the contribution of grain boundaries to the flow stress was inversely proportional to the square root of the grain size.
-He predicted the existence and magnitude of diffusional creep and improved Peierls' estimate of the stress required to move a dislocation through a perfect lattice named the Peierls–Nabarro force after the two.
+He predicted the existence and magnitude of diffusional creep and improved Rudolf Peierls' estimate of the stress required to move a dislocation through a perfect lattice named the Peierls–Nabarro force after the two.
 He furthermore showed how theoretical and experimental estimates of this stress could be reconciled.
 Later he turned his attention to creep-resistant materials, in particular to the mechanism of rafting in superalloys, and more recently contributed to the theory of dislocation patterning.